MicahElliott/captain/README.md

 `git config core.hooksPath $hookdir`, and you can simply point to the *One-minute* instructions above.

-Now onto the simple `capt.zsh` control file at the root of your repo (which should also be committed), containing a set of "checks" for each hook:
+Now onto the simple `.capt/share.sh` control file at the root of your repo (which should also be committed), containing a set of "checks" for each hook:

 ```shell